OCTOBER | GOD NEVER CHANGES

 • Big and Little: A Book of Opposites | Indestructibles Book — This one pairs perfectly with October’s theme and stands up to enthusiastic little hands.
-We’ve now decided my toddler can only bring Indestructibles into his bed at night because all other books he tears apart!
+We’ve now decided my toddler can only bring Indestructibles books to bed because he tears any other book apart!

 This post contains affiliate links through our Amazon Associate account.
 That means if you purchase a book through these links, I may receive a small commission at no extra cost to you.
 Your support allows me to keep offering practical, Christ-centered tools for disciple-makers like you.